AshwanthramKL/Modal/Readme.md

-# Sidebar
+# Modal

-This is a solution to the Sidebar project which is a part of John Smilga's 15 JS projects tutorial.
+This is a solution to the Modal project which is a part of John Smilga's 15 JS projects tutorial.

 ## Table of contents